 One or more of the beneficial use categories can be chosen for a water resource.

-Each beneficial use has water quality guidelines based on scientific evidence or judgement.
+Beneficial uses may be accompanied by declared water quality objectives or guidelines based on scientific evidence or judgement.

-The guidelines help protect, maintain and achieve a high water quality for the long term.
+The guidelines help protect, maintain and achieve water quality for the long term.

 Read more about waste discharge licences and other environmental approvals and licences.

 Beneficial uses have been declared in all of the following areas:

 - Coomalie Creek catchment surface water

 - Darwin Harbour Region - high water mark